zarthur/CSCC-Fundamentals-Android-Notes/week_03/readme.md

 written a single time, we'd only have to make the change in one place rather than in multiple places.
 But how can we do this?
 We can use methods.

-The syntax for declaring a method is:
+The syntax for declaring a method (specifically, a class method) is:

 ```
 static return_type name(parameter_list) {